The 5 Ps for easy Rose Growing

 Try to plan well in advance of purchasing your plants.
 Roses come in a multitude of sizes, habits and colours.
 They prefer a sunny position and a neutral or slightly acidic well drained soil.
 Try not to plant where the roots will be in competition with other plants.
 Certain varieties will tolerate a certain degree of shade and some will thrive in poor soils.
 Do your research.

-The area to be planted should be free from weeds and deeply dug with the addition of plenty of organic matter such as well rotted farmyard manure or garden compost.
+The area to be planted should be free from weeds and deeply dug with the addition of plenty of organic matter such as garden compost.
 Soil that has previously grown roses should be removed to a depth of 45cms and replaced with good soil from elsewhere.
-Try to complete this well in advance to allow the soil to settle.
+Try to complete this well in advance to allow the soil to settle, especially if mixing in well-rotted manure.

-Bare Root Roses.
+Planting Bare Root Roses.
 These are roses dug up in the dormant season (November-March).
-They will arrive tied together in a plastic bag which has been enclosed in a paper sack.
-If conditions are unsuitable for planting immediately e.g. frosty or very wet then they can be left in the bag unopened in a cool frost free place for up to 1 week.
-If you are ready to plant open the bag and untie any string, if the roots appear dry the soak in a bucket of water for several hours.
-Dig a hole large enough to accommodate the roots without cramping and mix a good handful of bone meal or rose fertilizer with the excavated soil.
+They will arrive tied together in a plastic bag which has been enclosed in a wax-lined paper sack.
+If conditions are unsuitable for planting immediately e.g. frosty or very wet then they can be left unopened in a cool and dry location such as a shed, for up to 1 week.
+If you are ready to plant open the bag and untie any string, if the roots appear dry then soak in a bucket of water for several hours.
+Dig a hole large enough to accommodate the roots without cramping.
+Mix in a good handful of bone meal or rose fertilizer with the excavated soil.
 Spread the roots out in the hole and gradually replace the soil firming well so the union (where the roots meet the shoots) is 3-4cms below soil level.
 Water well.

 Roses can be long lived plants provided they are properly maintained.
 They require plenty of moisture and nutrients to stay healthy and flourish.
 In dry spells water well especially in the first few years after planting.
 The application of a deep mulch (5cms) every spring will help retain water and supress weeds.
-Feed twice a year on heavy soils (March and June) and more regularly on lighter soils with a good rose fertiliser or fish, blood and bone at the label rate.
+Feed twice a year on heavy soils (March and June) and more regularly on lighter soils with a good rose fertiliser, blood, fish and bone or special formula’s such as After Plant Rose Food.
 Dead heading roses can induce them to repeat flower quicker and keep them looking tidy.
 Do this by cutting off the spent flower heads down to just above the leak axil below.
 Do not dead head if you want hips.
 Pests and diseases if they do occur are best prevented by spraying early on in the growing season.

 5. Pruning.
 How to prune roses